huma-engineering/huma-docs/data-collection/huma-app/features/data-privacy-and-security.md

 ## How it works​

-Specific privacy and security features are configured by the Admin user for each Deployment and may contain some or all of the following.
+Specific privacy and security features are configured by the Admin user for each deployment so your setup may contain some or all of the following.

 ### Lock app when not in use​